Contents

 St. Peter's Basilica Facts

-9. Michelangelo to Raphael – Architects Behind St. Peter's Basilica
+9. Michelangelo to Raphael – Architects behind St. Peter's Basilica

 The Construction of St. Peter's Basilica stretched to nearly 120 years.
 Italian masters such as Michelangelo and Raphael contributed to the work, alongside architect Donato Bramante.
 Bramante's design was partly inspired by the Roman Pantheon, while Michelangelo designed the iconic dome of the Basilica.
 The last architect to lay hands on the structure was the renowned sculptor, Gian Lorenzo Bernini.